-In 2004 the Canadian Pediatric Society published guidelines on Screening for Newborns at Risk for Low Blood Glucose.
-These guidelines identify babies at particular risk for hypoglycemia, identify the steps to be followed to monitor the newborn’s glucose levels and the recommended treatment for hypoglycemia.
+In 2004, the Canadian Pediatric Society published guidelines on Screening for Newborns at Risk for Low Blood Glucose.
+These guidelines identify particular symptoms of low blood sugar in babies or hypoglycemia, identify the steps to be followed to monitor the newborn’s glucose levels and the recommended treatment for hypoglycemia.
 The guidelines were reaffirmed in 2014.

 Despite the existence of these guidelines, avoidable brain injuries still occur in newborns due to nurses and physicians failing to follow the recommended testing and treatment guidelines.

 The issue of a possible hypoglycemic brain injury should be considered and investigated by legal counsel.
 The brain imaging by MRI or CT will assist in determining if a brain injury did occur and, if so, whether hypoglycemia was involved.
 If so, there should be a careful review of the clinical records to determine if the healthcare professionals followed the guidelines established by the Canadian Pediatric Society.